'What matters to you?'

 - “I am so lonely, and I miss my dog Ruby.
 She is staying with my son but gets upset when I am away”.

-“What matters to you?” conversations with your medical team could include questions such as:
+“What matters to you?” conversations with your treating team could include questions such as:

 - How can I keep my quality of life?